|Jun 21st - Jul 5th||Jul 12th - Jul 19th||Jul 26th - Sep 6th|

 On leaving the beach we will head out along the rugged Northern coastline of Vancouver Island and cross to the island group that makes the God’s Pocket Marine Park.
 Somewhere along the way we will stop for some lunch.
 Lunch may be before, after or during the paddle we make to the islands as we must consider the weather and currents for this crossing.
 Arriving in the afternoon we will choose our camping area and you will help make camp and enjoy a sumptuous meal on the beach.
 Do not worry if you have never set a tent before, ours are specially selected to be simple yet resilient and someone will always be close by to help.

-The evening may be spent around camp chatting with your guide and others on the trip.
+The evening will be spent around camp chatting with your guide and others on the trip.
 If lucky, you may see Orca or Humpback whales as they swim by the camp, however this is less likely than on our tours departing from Telegraph Cove.
 The northern latitude can provide some spectacular sunsets and due to the remoteness and lack of light pollution clear nights can offer a view of the night sky you may never of seen before.
 Choose a tour around the new moon to truly experience how many stars are out there or select the full moon for incredible moonrise and well lit nights.

 Six Day Gods Pocket Sea Kayaking Expedition – Day 2